-Editor's Note – At the time of reviewing Dishonored 2 we experienced several issues with PC performance, ranging from frequent frame-rate drops to hitching in combat.
+Editor's Note – At the time of reviewing Dishonored 2 we experienced several PC performance issues, ranging from frequent frame-rate drops to combat problems.
 On PS4, performance was fantastic from launch.
-The game has now received two major patches that address PC performance, removing the frame rate issues that the game suffered from initially.
-We have experimented with the game across multiple settings, levels and scenarios and can confirm that PC performance is far improved – the issues have been completely removed in some places.
+The game has now received two major patches that address the issues.
+We have experimented with the game across multiple settings, levels and scenarios and can confirm that PC performance is far improved.

 Review copy follows below

 Dishonored 2 is the best type of sequel.
 Across its numerous incredible levels, it never abandons the core traits which made the 2012 original so great: the satisfying stealth, the freeform verticality and the insane number of ways to play.
 But it’s a more consistent, more inventive game, adding mechanical hooks to provide depth and creativity in every mission.

 Set 15 years after the underdog adventures of Corvo Attano, Dishonored 2 starts in the city of Dunwall long after it fell to ruin thanks to the infectious rat plague.
 The coup that saw the city’s Empress murdered and Corvo framed has also passed into history.
 Emily Kaldwin, the Empress’s daughter, now rules the empire – she’s stronger and wiser and has Corvo, simultaneously her bodyguard and father, loyally at her side.